blocksy-net/bitcoincashj/README.md

 ### Introduction

 This project implements Bitcoin Cash signature algorithm.
 It is based on [bitcoinj](https://github.com/bitcoinj/bitcoinj) and forked from [PR-1422](https://github.com/bitcoinj/bitcoinj/pull/1422).
-This fork has been made to maintain compatibility with latest BitCoin Cash protocol.
+This fork has been made to maintain compatibility with latest BitCoin Cash protocol with a BitCoin ABC 0.19.6 node.

 ### Installation